vmware/vsphere-automation-sdk-python/README.md

 ##### 2. Local installation
 Local installation can be used in an environment which either do not have Github access or users do not want to install from Github repository.

-Install all the wheel files from SDK lib directory
+Install all the wheel files from SDK's lib directory
 ```cmd
 pip install -U lib/*/*.whl
 ```
-Install dependencies like lxml and pyvmomi from PyPi as other requirements were installed from SDK lib directory
+Install dependencies like *lxml* and *pyvmomi* from PyPI as other requirements were installed from SDK's lib directory
 ```cmd
 pip install -U <SDK_DIRECTORY>
 ```

 ##### 3. Installation in an air gap environment
-For these type of environment an additional step is required to ensure SDK's dependencies are available.
+For this type of environment an additional step is required to ensure SDK's dependencies are available.
-Following dependencies have to be downloaded from PyPi and transferred to the air gap environment.
+Following dependencies have to be downloaded from PyPI and transferred to the air gap environment.

-This step has to be done in an environment which has PyPI access.
+**NOTE:** This step has to be done in an environment which has PyPI access.
 ```cmd
 pip download  -r requirements_pypi.txt -d lib
 zip -r lib.zip lib/
 ```
-Following on the air gap environment.
+Follow these steps in the air gap environment.
 Unzip the lib.zip under automation SDK home directory
 ```cmd
 unzip lib.zip